 Create great content

-LinkedIn allows you to post blog on its site or links to other content.
+LinkedIn allows you to post blogs on its site or links to other content.
 Profiles on successful people at your company or an article about the benefits employees at your company are great content that can attract potential talent.
 You can direct people to look at current job openings if they read the content.
-You can also direct them apply on LinkedIn.
+You can also direct them to apply on LinkedIn.
 It’s another avenue to try and locate the needed talent.

 LinkedIn has numerous chat groups.
-There is pretty much one for ever industry.
+There is pretty much one for every industry.
 You can join these groups and follow the discussions.
-This will help you understand major issues in the industry and can also another be an avenue to find potential candidates.
+This will help you understand major issues in the industry and can also be an avenue to find potential candidates.
 For example, someone might post something that is relevant to a particular job you are trying to fill or a problem your organization is looking to solve.
 You can engage them on the topic and learn about their skills outside of a formal interview process.
 In this way, you are a talent collector and not just someone who collects resumes.